jan25/snap/README.md

 TOTAL 2 PASS 1 FAIL 1 SKIP 0
 ```

-> Note: `FILE` is a special placeholder which us used to pipe inputs to the command under test.
+> Note: `FILE` is a special placeholder which is used to pipe inputs to the command under test.

 Use `-u|--update` to let snap update snaphot files for failing tests.